geiman/TAK-Portal/README.md

 ## Prerequisites

 > [!NOTE]
-> TAK Portal relies on your existing local:
+> TAK Portal relies on your *EXISTING* local:
 >
 > - Authentik Server — used for identity and user management
 > - TAK Server — used for certificate revocation
 >
 > TAK Portal will run without TAK Server connected, but certificates will ***not*** be revoked when users are disabled or deleted.

+*MORE INSTRUCTIONS NEED TO GO HERE FOR AUTHENTIK SETUP*

 ---